 - I avoid having God objects in my applications.

-- I follow DRY and SOLID principles.
+- I follow DRY, SOLID and Law of Demeter principles.

 - I analyse source code and fix PSR coding standards issues with PHP-CS-Fixer or PHP_CodeSniffer.